Skip to content

 cfc env deploy myenv

-To test your Function you need to connect the Function to an event in your CIM Database Cloud instance.
-Please refer to the Webhooks CIM Database Cloud documentation on how to do that.
+The final step is to connect your Function to an event in your CIM Database Cloud instance.
+You need to have the Administrator role in the instance to do this.